 Yamaha is known for high-quality acoustic guitars, and guitars that are a great value for beginner and intermediate players.
 The FG series in particular has gotten a ton of praise over the years for high-quality and affordable prices.
 These guitars are very popular, and it's easy to see why.

-The FGX730SC is an acoustic-electric model in the FG bloodline that comes in at a very affordable price, and it's an outstanding choice for intermediate guitar players.
-It features a solid Sitka Spruce top, Rosewood back and sides, Nato neck and a rosewood fingerboard and bridge.
-You can get it in several finishes, including Natural, Brown Sunburst and Black.
+If I were looking for an acoustic-electric guitar in this price range, the Yamaha FGX830C would be my top choice.This is an acoustic-electric model in the FG bloodline that comes in at a very affordable price, and it's an outstanding choice for intermediate guitar players.
+It features a solid Sitka spruce top, rosewood back and sides, nato neck and a rosewood fingerboard and bridge.
+You can get it in Natural and Black finishes.

 With Yamaha you know you're starting with a great acoustic, and the electronics just improve the package.
-This is Yamaha's System 56 One-Way A.R.T. configuration.
-A.R.T. stands for Acoustic Resonance Transducer.
-The System 56 Preamp has a 3-band EQ and an AMF control to help manage feedback.
+This is Yamaha's System 66 Preamp, with volume, a 3-band EQ and an tuner.

-You also might want to consider the FGX720SC, an even more affordable acoustic-electric guitar similar to the FG730SC
+You also might want to consider the FGX820C, an even more affordable acoustic-electric guitar similar to the FGX830.C

 Epiphone makes some excellent affordable guitars for intermediate players, and the EJ-200CE is no exception.
 This is a guitar with a legacy dating back over seven decades, with a classic look and sound.
 It’s also a little different that some of the other guitars in this review.